OmniArch: Building Foundation Model For Scientific Computing: Experiments

+\textbf{Impact of PDE-Aligner.} We report the impact of PDE-Aligner in Table~\ref{tab:ablation_aligner}, where the consistent 22\% improvement across dimensions suggests that PDE-Aligner serves as more than a physics constraint—it helps OmniArch disambiguate between different physical regimes learned during pre-training.
+Notably, the similar improvement ratios across 1D-3D indicate that physical alignment is dimension-agnostic, validating our unified architecture design.

 \textbf{Multi-scale Results.} In Figure \ref{fig:muti_scale}, we present the multi-scale inference performance of OmniArch-Base and OmniArch-Large on the 2D Incom.
 Dataset.
 Due to the frequency truncation capability of the Fourier Encoder, OmniArch can handle inputs of varying grid sizes without requiring re-training.
 In the red-shaded area, the nRMSE decreases as the grid size becomes smaller.
 Conversely, in the blue-shaded area, the nRMSE slightly increases.
 However, even with a grid size of 512, the maximum nRMSE remains below 0.2.
 In the rollout settings, a grid size of 256 sometimes leads to better or comparable performance to a grid size of 128.
-Additional visualizations are provided in Appendix \ref{sec:app:multi_scale}.
+The non-monotonic relationship between grid resolution and error (red vs. blue regions in Figure~\ref{fig:muti_scale}) reveals an intriguing property of frequency-domain learning: OmniArch naturally identifies the intrinsic resolution of physical phenomena.
+The optimal performance at intermediate resolutions (128-256) suggests the model has learned to distinguish between meaningful physical scales and numerical artifacts.
+Additional visualizations are provided in Appendix~\ref{sec:app:multi_scale}.

 \textbf{Flexible Physics Alignment}.
 To verify the PDE-Aligner’s ability to perceive physical information, we equipped it with a classification head to classify physical fields.
-In Figure \ref{fig:PDEAligner}, the PDE-Aligner can perceive physical field categories based on equation text information and physical field features, and the classification accuracy rate exceeds 0.94 on all ten categories.
+In Figure~\ref{fig:confusion_matrix_minor}, the PDE-Aligner can perceive physical field categories based on equation text information and physical field features, and the classification accuracy rate exceeds 0.94 on all ten categories.
 More details are in Appendix~\ref{app:pde-aligner}.

 \textbf{Zero-shot Performance.} Our examination of 2D PDE predictions, as illustrated in Figure \ref{fig:2D_zeroshot}, reveals that OmniArch effectively captures both low- and high-frequency patterns even in zero-shot scenarios, surpassing former 2D models like MPP.
 MPP often misses key features, leading to erroneous representations of the primary physics and failed rollouts.
-Details on the zero-shot dataset, including shock wave, KH, and OTVortex phenomena, are provided in Appendix \ref{dataset:zero_shot}.
+Details of zero-shot dataset are in Appendix \ref{dataset:zero_shot}.